qemu/qemu/docs/tools/virtiofsd.rst

     Print only log messages matching LEVEL or more severe.
 LEVEL is one of ``err``, ``warn``, ``info``, or ``debug``.
 The default is ``info``.

-  * norace -
-    Disable racy fallback.
-The default is false.

   * posix_lock|no_posix_lock -
     Enable/disable remote POSIX locks.
 The default is ``no_posix_lock``.